makrai/notes/brown2005-fewshot-gpt3.md

     occasionally surpasses SOTA (fine-tuned)
 * tasks on which few-shot performance struggles, even at the scale of GPT-3
   * natural language inference tasks like the ANLI dataset, and
-  * some reading comprehension datasets like RACE or QuAC.
-By presenting a
+  * some reading comprehension datasets like RACE or QuAC
 * Figure 1.3, aggregates performance for all 42 accuracy-denominated benchmarks
-  * few-shot performance increases more rapidly [than zero], demonstrating that larger models are more proficient at in-context learning
+  * few-shot performance increases more rapidly [than zero~], demonstrating that larger models are more proficient at in-context learning
   * See Figure 3.8 for a more detailed analysis on SuperGLUE, a standard benchm
 * systematic study of “data contamination” – a growing
   * problem when training models on datasets such as Common Crawl,